Chepubelja/cv_homework_6/README.md

 ## Summary

-During conducting all these experiments, I have found out few things:
+During conducting all these experiments, __I have found out few things__:
-- I have found what parts of model tweaking and data processing influence the model's performance on the unseen data and to the which extent.
+- *I have found __what parts of model tweaking and data processing influence the model's performance__ on the unseen data and to the which extent.*
-- I have successfuly improved the vanilla AlexNet 71.21% to 84.14& on test set (+ 13%) by iteratevely building final model taking into an account the results of the previous experiments.
+- *I have __successfuly improved__ the vanilla AlexNet __from 71.21% to 84.14% on test set (+ 13%)__ by iteratevely building final model taking into an account the results of the previous experiments.*
-- I have learned something new for myself during all these experiments.
+- *__I have learned something new for myself__ during all these experiments.*